-How to Build Trust with Search Engines to Rank Higher in SERPs
+How to Optimize Your Website and Rank Higher in SERPs

 Trust plays a huge role when it comes to how search engines perceive your website and whether or not your website will succeed or fail.